gravitee-io/gravitee-platform-docs/docs/apim/4.1/getting-started/install-guides/install-on-kubernetes/README.md

 This guide assumes familiarity with Kubernetes and its terms.
 {% endhint %}

-Installing Gravitee API Management (APIM) on Kubernetes is made easy with the help of our Helm chart. **This Helm chart supports Gravitee APIM Management (APIM) versions: 3.0.x and higher** and deploys the following:
+Installing Gravitee API Management (APIM) on Kubernetes is made easy with the help of our Helm Chart. **This Helm Chart supports Gravitee APIM Management (APIM) versions: 3.0.x and higher** and deploys the following:

 * APIM Management API
 * APIM Management Console